jonathanstowe/Test-META/README.md

-However, you may want to make this test conditional, only run by the author (e.g. by checking the "TEST_AUTHOR" environment variable.
-Also, users will not have to habe Test::META on their system):
+However, you may want to make this test conditional, only run by the author (e.g. by checking the "TEST_AUTHOR" environment variable).
+Also, regular users of your module will not need Test::META on their system):
 ```
 use v6;
 use lib 'lib';